10 rock and metal albums recorded in haunted places

 During the making of System Of A Down’s companion albums, Rick Rubin’s publicist Heidi Robinson-Fitzgerald had a creepy encounter.
 She turned up early one day to set up for a day of press and interviews, and sat down alone facing the central staircase.
 She suddenly felt something behind her.
 “It wasn’t bad or anything, but it was obvious and it grew to where it was so intense that I felt like something was standing right behind me,” she told Fader.
 And then, an apparition appeared – a woman dressed all in white, walking down the stairs.
 “There was no breeze in the house, but whatever she was wearing was floating in the wind,” said Heidi.
 The woman then turned around and walked back up the stairs before disappearing.
 During the same recording sessions, guitarist Daron Malakian reported strange noises coming from his amp tubes at 4pm every day.

 The Mars Volta – The Bedlam In Goliath (2008)

 Recorded in: Ocean Way Studios, Hollywood, California

 When PVRIS were nearing the end of working on their second album in a converted church in upstate New York, their engineer Anthony was working in the room previously used for wakes.
-He heard someone coming down the stairs, and turning to greet what he presumed would be Lynn Gunn, Alex Babinski or Brian MacDonald, was in fact greeted by nothing.
-Lynn and he began setting up ‘ghost traps’ in the basement, mainly involving ping-pong balls which they invited the ghosts to move.
+He heard someone coming down the stairs, and turning to greet what he presumed would be the band, was in fact greeted by nothing.
+Lynn Gunn and he began setting up ‘ghost traps’ in the basement, mainly involving ping-pong balls which they invited the ghosts to move.
 Sure enough, they’d find the balls moved across the room.
 At one point Lynn, playing darts, invited any ghost present to help her get three bullseyes.
 It didn’t happen, and she threw “horribly”, but returning to the room an hour later – during which nobody else had been in there – she found all three darts sticking out of the bull.